XDZhelheim/cs302-process-memory-tracker/README.md

 ## Implementation

 The project is based on `C/C++`, which will be test in `Ubuntu`.
-Since in `Ubuntu`, memory is mapped to `/proc/` directory, thus, we can read memory informations from that.
+Since in `Linux`, memory is mapped to `/proc/` directory, thus, we can read memory informations from that.

 First, we will design an application to monitor the memory usage of processes, at least a CLI version.
 If have time, we will create GUI.